Barrowland Ballroom: Cultural impact

 Scottish singer Amy Macdonald has a song about the ballroom, titled Barrowland Ballroom on her 2007 album This Is The Life.
 The edifice appears in a number of scenes in The Field of Blood (TV series), a British crime drama television series.

-The Barrowland are where young girls are picked up before being murdered in the novel The Quaker by Liam McIlvanney.
+The Barrowland is where young girls are picked up before being murdered in the novel The Quaker by Liam McIlvanney.

 Simple Minds named a track after the venue on their 2018 studio album, Walk Between Worlds.
 Track 6 on the album was named "Barrowland Star" due to their close affinity with the venue.

-It features in "Fearful Lightning", an episode of popular detective series Taggart.
-Some great shots of the exterior and interior of the venue in the late Nineties.
-Good section showing posters of gigs held there.
-Smashing Pumpkins with Verve as supporting band, Hothouse Flowers, del Amitri (Thursday 12th April Sold out), Pogues and others.
+It features in "Fearful Lightning", an episode of the television series Taggart.

 In April 2021, a mural inspired by Douglas Stuart's Booker Prize-winning novel Shuggie Bain was unveiled on the wall of the Barrowland Ballroom, featuring a boy dancing in the street, together with a quote from the book: "You'll not remember the city, you were too wee, but there's dancing.
 All kinds of dancing."
 The artwork and lettering was created by the Cobolt Collective – comprising Glasgow School of Art 2015 graduates Erin Bradley-Scott, Chelsea Frew and Kat Loudon – and is 20 by 20 m.